-The surface water runoff associated with these facilities is directed to appropriate water management ponds where it is monitored and treated if required to ensure effluent meets applicable water quality discharge criteria outlined in Baffinland's Type A Water Licence and Metal and Diamond Mining Effluent Regulations (MDMER).
-The details regarding mitigation measures associated with surface runoff from the above mentioned project facilities are addressed in Appendix H of the Fresh Water Supply, Sewage, and Wastewater Management Plan.
+The surface water runoff associated with these facilities is directed to appropriate surface water management ponds where it is monitored and treated if required to ensure effluent meets applicable water quality discharge criteria outlined in Baffinland's Type A Water Licence and Metal and Diamond Mining Effluent Regulations (MDMER).
+The details regarding mitigation measures associated with surface runoff from the above mentioned project facilities are addressed in Appendix H of the FWSSWMP.